abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 If we have that set, the *modus ponens* rule of inference is nothing more than the process of *functional application*. i.e. if we have a pair, containing a proof of $A$ and a function $A \to B$ we can call this function to obtain a proof of $B$.

-(In order to define this formally, we also need to define functions in terms of sets i.e. we need to have a set representing $A \to B$ for each $A$ and $B$.
-We will come back to this later.)

 ### The If and only if operation

 In the section on classical logic, we proved that two propositions $A$ and $B$ are equivalent if $A$ implies $B$ and $B$ implies $A$.
 But if the *implies* operation is just a function, then proposition are equivalent precisely when there are two functions, converting each of them to the other i.e. when the sets containing the propositions are *isomorphic*.